towerofnix/scratch-api-unofficial-docs/api/users.md

 ### `GET /users/<username>/following/users/loves`

 Gets a list of projects that have recently been loved by users that the given user is following.
+Shows up as "Projects Loved by Scratchers I'm Following" on the front page.
 Returns an array of [project objects](definitions/project_object.md).
 [Requires authentication.](../etc/authentication.md)

 ### `GET /users/<username>/following/users/projects`

 Gets a list of projects that have recently been shared by users that the given user is following.
 Returns an array of [project objects](definitions/project_object.md).
+[Requires authentication.](../etc/authentication.md)

+### `GET /users/<username>/following/users/activity`

+Gets events that show up in the "What's Happening" feed on the front page.
+Returns an array of [activity event objects](definitions/activity_event_object.md).
 [Requires authentication.](../etc/authentication.md)

 ### `GET /users/<username>/messages`